-Fillers and neurotoxin (most commonly know as “Botox”) injections are very common methods used to non-invasively treat the signs of facial aging, such wrinkles in the forehead or around the eyes and/or creases around the mouth.
+Fillers and neurotoxin (most commonly known as “Botox”) injections are very common methods used to non-invasively treat the signs of facial aging, such as wrinkles in the forehead or around the eyes and/or creases around the mouth.
 There are so many TV commercials and magazine ads for these products that it can be difficult to know what is best for what type of line/sign of facial aging.
 It’s all so confusing!
 Hopefully this breakdown and brief explanation of the common products will help make things more clear so that together, you and your plastic surgeon (or their experienced physician assistant or nurse) can develop a treatment regimen that will have you looking refreshed and rejuvenated!

-Neurotoxin – commonly known as “Botox”.
+Neurotoxin – commonly known as “Botox”

 A number of companies make neurotoxin:

 Each company makes its own version of neurotoxin, or botulism toxin, and while there are subtle differences between each product, the premise is the same.
 They are all injected to soften or eliminate fine lines and wrinkles in the forehead, around the eyes, and between the brows by relaxing the muscles below these lines.
 By relaxing the muscle, the skin will no longer make the lines we don’t like.
 Don’t worry—in expert hands it is accomplished to give you a very natural look, not the “frozen” face you may see on celebrities who overdo it!
 (For some people, neurotoxin has the added benefit of alleviating migraine headaches and TMJ pain.)

 · Cosmetic results usually take 3-10 days to appear

 A number of companies make Hyaluronic acid fillers: